How to Use ACRIS to Grow Your Real Estate Business

 Real estate professionals use ACRIS in many ways because it helps them conduct business.

-And in searching for recent deed transfers within an entire tax block, ACRIS is a great way to learn about sales of similar apartments in a neighborhood.
+In searching for recent deed transfers within an entire tax block, ACRIS is a great way to learn about sales of similar apartments in a neighborhood.

-Here we’ll talk in-depth about some of the information found on ACRIS that brokers need to build their business or stay current in the real estate world.
+Here, we'll talk in-depth about some of the information found on ACRIS that brokers need to build their business or stay current in the real estate world.

 Examining the Record